dillonpan/hacker-news-posts/README.md

 result_list = []

-# We're putting each post in to a seperate list which holds the date+time a post was created and that post's number of comments
+# We're putting each post in to a separate list which holds the date+time a post was created and that post's number of comments
 # Afterwards, we put each individual list in to the result_list.
-Essentially, it's a bunch of seperate lists within one large list
+Essentially, it's a bunch of separate lists within one large list
 for post in ask_posts:
     result_list.append(
         [post[6], int(post[4])]  # each individual list contains, in order: date+time creation, number of comments